Tuscan White Bean Soup

 I love this soup.
 So warm and comforting for the winter months.
 I also agree with your thoughts on purchasing an immersion blender, so worth it.

-Totally agree with the importance of an immersion blender for soup!
+This was fabulous.
+I totally agree with the importance of an immersion blender for soup!
 We actually got rid of our regular blender recently because I only use my immersion blender anymore.
 Love it!

 Thanks Julie!
 I still have my blender, but I use my immersion much much more!